 Store-and-Forward (Asynchronous) – transmission of a patient’s medical information through an electronic communications system to a care provider without a real-time interaction.

 Remote Patient Monitoring (RPM) – personal health and medical data collection from an individual outside a medical facility via electronic communication technologies.
 The collected data is transmitted to a healthcare provider (hospitals, clinics, living facilities, etc.) for use in care and related support.
+A demo of a telemedicine app with RPM will help you get a better understanding of its functionality.

 Since telemedicine is inextricably linked with the use of telecommunications technologies, many barriers to receiving medical care are removed by telehealth technology.
 For example, telemedicine allows receiving the necessary healthcare services without visiting healthcare providers, which is extremely important for the elderly, people with disabilities, patients from rural areas, post-surgical patients, etc. Patients can use a telemedicine app not only for ordinary e-visits but also for real-time body condition monitoring with the help of wireless medical devices and wearable biosensors.
 According to the American Well’s Telehealth Index: 2019 Physician Survey, 93% of surveyed physicians note that telemedicine software improves patients’ access to care.